cloudmesh-community/book/chapters/iot/tools.md

 -   [pyCharm](https://www.jetbrains.com/pycharm/download/download-thanks.html?platform=mac&code=PCC):
     We have successfully used Vladimir Schhneiders [Markdown Navigator plugin](https://plugins.jetbrains.com/plugin/7896-markdown-navigator).
-    Once installes you click on a .md file pycharm will automatically ask to install the plugins from Markdown for you.
+    Once installed you click on a .md file pycharm will automatically ask to install the plugins from Markdown for you.

 A detailed set of syntax rules can be found at: **BUG: LINK TO MARKDOWN